 Joseph Cilona, a Manhattan psychologist, told mental_floss that cognitive behavior therapy, or CBT, can help.
 CBT is a form of talk therapy that “helps you become aware of inaccurate or negative thinking so you can view challenging situations more clearly and respond to them in a more effective way,” according to the Mayo Clinic.

-Learning how to battle imposter syndrome comes with time.
+Learning how to battle impostor syndrome comes with time.

-“With experience and remaining focused rather than dabbling (in addressing it), the imposter syndrome will recede, although probably not completely,” Nemko said.
+“With experience and remaining focused rather than dabbling (in addressing it), the impostor syndrome will recede, although probably not completely," Nemko said.

 But the fact that we might never completely escape these thoughts "may be a good thing," he said.

-“Worrying that we’re even a bit of an imposter can motivate us to keep learning, and that both makes us more competent, current, and keeps us feeling fresh rather than burned out.”
+"Worrying that we're even a bit of an impostor can motivate us to keep learning, and that both makes us more competent, current, and keeps us feeling fresh rather than burned out.”